drand/drand/README.md

 ##### Randomness Beacon Period

 drand updates the configuration file after the DKG protocol finishes, with the distributed public key and automatically starts running the randomness beacon.
-By default, a randomness beacon has a period of 1mn,i.e. new randomness is generated every minute.
+By default, a randomness beacon has a period of 1mn, i.e., new randomness is generated every minute.
 If you wish to change the period, you must include that information **inside** the group configuration file.
-You can do by appending a flag to the command such as :
+You can do so by appending a flag to the command such as :
 ```
 drand group --period 2m <pk1> <pk2> ... <pkn>
 ```